 This report presents performance benchmarks for AI-powered commercial lease abstraction based on Lextract's extraction pipeline.
-All figures reflect processing of standard US commercial lease formats (NNN, full service gross, modified gross) using AWS Textract OCR and Anthropic Claude Sonnet AI extraction.
+All figures reflect processing of standard US commercial lease formats (NNN, full service gross, modified gross) using a vision-capable AI model that reads commercial lease PDFs end-to-end with no separate OCR step.

 Core Performance Benchmarks

-Lextract processes a standard commercial lease PDF from upload to structured output in 2 minutes 47 seconds on average.
-The pipeline has three stages:
+Lextract processes a standard commercial lease PDF from upload to structured output in 5–15 minutes, depending on document length and complexity.
+The pipeline runs three independent passes back-to-back:

 Field coverage: 126 structured fields per extraction